elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-proteins-contribute-to-structural-support-in-cells.md

 url: /learn/health-studies/questions/how-do-proteins-contribute-to-structural-support-in-cells
 score: -1.0
 related_article1:
-    id: 167090
+    id: 167109
-    title: How do macromolecules differ in their structural and chemical properties?
+    title: >-
+        What are the main types of enzymes and their functions?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-macromolecules-differ-in-their-structural-and-chemical-properties
+    url: /learn/health-studies/questions/what-are-the-main-types-of-enzymes-and-their-functions
 related_article2:
-    id: 167104
+    id: 167103
-    title: What is the general structure of an amino acid and how do side chains affect their properties?
+    title: >-
+        How do functional groups influence the chemical properties of molecules?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-general-structure-of-an-amino-acid-and-how-do-side-chains-affect-their-properties
+    url: /learn/health-studies/questions/how-do-functional-groups-influence-the-chemical-properties-of-molecules
 related_article3:
-    id: 167108
+    id: 167097
+    title: >-
-    title: What is the significance of hydrophilic and hydrophobic interactions in protein folding?
+        What are the four levels of protein structure and how do they differ?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-hydrophilic-and-hydrophobic-interactions-in-protein-folding
+    url: /learn/health-studies/questions/what-are-the-four-levels-of-protein-structure-and-how-do-they-differ
 related_article4:
-    id: 167113
+    id: 167089
-    title: How does amino acid classification affect protein function and interaction?
+    title: >-
+        What are the four main classes of biological molecules?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-amino-acid-classification-affect-protein-function-and-interaction
+    url: /learn/health-studies/questions/what-are-the-four-main-classes-of-biological-molecules
 related_article5:
-    id: 167113
+    id: 167094
-    title: How does amino acid classification affect protein function and interaction?
+    title: >-
+        How do dehydration reactions and hydrolysis reactions differ in the polymerization process?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-amino-acid-classification-affect-protein-function-and-interaction
+    url: /learn/health-studies/questions/how-do-dehydration-reactions-and-hydrolysis-reactions-differ-in-the-polymerization-process
 ---

 &nbsp;